 “See you next time.”

 Glenn Anderson adds some colour to the “Day of Golf”

 Last week, the 32nd edition of the Glenn Anderson Day of Golf raised an incredible amount of money … in fact more than $832 thousand dollars!
-Chances are as the numbers are tallied up, that total will be near $900K!
+As the numbers are tallied up, that total will be closer to $900K!
 That’s a big deal and the money raised will fund cancer research.
 Congratulations to the organizers and a shout out to the Derrick Club who did an amazing job of hosting the event.

 But today’s story is more about Glenn Anderson.
 A class act, Anderson travels up to Edmonton from Florida each year to help make this event a roaring success.
 He told some great stories at a reception the night before the tournament.
 If you’re an Oilers fan, you’ll enjoy this video!

 CRTC renews CBC licensing for another five years, tweaks its mandate

 The Canadian Radio-television and Telecommunications Commission said Wednesday that it is renewing CBC’s licensing, with tweaks to its mandate that will make it spend money on programming produced by people with disabilities, Indigenous and racialized people and the LGBTQ community.

 It’s also clarifying that it “expects the CBC to maintain local, regional and national news broadcasts in a crisis or emergency on all of its audiovisual and audio services.”